paololersey/nx-monorepos-coexisting-apps/README.md

 In order to run it in a development server

-> nx serve angular-webapp
+Run `nx serve angular-webapp`

 ## Generate an app

-> nx generate @nxtend/ionic-angular:app ionic-app
+Run `nx generate @nxtend/ionic-angular:app ionic-app`

 It creates an app skeleton under apps folder.

 In order to run it in a development server

-> nx serve ionic-app --port 4201
+Run `nx serve ionic-app --port 4201`

 Reference in https://ionicframework.com/blog/ionic-angular-monorepos-with-nx/

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx generate @nrwl/angular:library angular-custom-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.
+Run `nx generate @nrwl/angular:component MyComponent --project angular-custom-lib` to generate a component in lib

 Libraries are shareable across libraries and applications.
-They can be imported from `@my-org/mylib`.
+They can be imported from `@my-org/angular-custom-lib`.